PART-TIME | WINNIPEG LOCATIONS CMANP-PG Communication Management

 Louis Riel Bursary

 Through funding provided by the Manitoba Metis Federation (MMF) and matched by the Manitoba Scholarship and Bursary Initiative (MSBI), bursaries, valued a minimum of $1000, are available to eligible Metis students attending a certificate, diploma or degree program (excluding Apprenticeship and upgrading programs) at Red River College Polytechnic, who are maintaining satisfactory academic progress in their program.
-There are two applications that must be submitted: 1. the Louis Riel Bursary application is available from Louis Riel Bursary Application and must be submitted to the Louis Riel Institute (contact information is included on page 1 of the form); 2. the General RRC Polytech Application for Awards, Bursaries and Scholarships (link above) should be completed and submitted online.
-Only applicants who have submitted both applications will be eligible for consideration.
+There are two applications that must be submitted: 1. the Louis Riel Bursary online application is available from Louis Riel Institute; 2. the General RRC Polytech Application for Awards, Bursaries and Scholarships (link above) should be completed and submitted online.
+Only applicants who have submitted both applications by the application date will be eligible for consideration.
 Selection will be based on financial need (those receiving other funding, including MMF funding are still eligible to apply).
 Applications will be accepted from August 1st to September 15th each year.
 Applicants must be attending their program at the time of the application deadline.
 Please note the name of the award to enter on the application.

 Continuing Education